me-julian/me-julian/README.md

 ### Hi!

-I like coding, reading books and learning how to collaborate with others effectively.
+I help businesses discover new value through technology.
+I like coding, reading books and collaborating with others effectively.

 Check out [my website](https://mejulian.dev) to learn a bit more about me and my projects.